-Antihistamines -- Antihistamines are available in both oral and nasal spray forms, and as prescription drugs and over the counter remedies.
-Over the counter antihistamines are short acting and can relieve mild to moderate symptoms.
+Antihistamines.
+Antihistamines are available in both oral and nasal spray forms, and as prescription drugs and over-the-counter (OTC) remedies.
+OTC antihistamines are short acting and can relieve mild-to-moderate symptoms.
 All work by blocking the release of histamine in your body.

-- Over-the-counter (OTC) antihistamines: Include diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), and clemastine (Tavist).
+- OTC antihistamines.
+Include diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), and clemastine (Tavist).
 These older antihistamines can cause sleepiness.
 Loratadine (Claritin), a newer antihistamine, does not cause drowsiness.
-All OTC antihistimines are short-acting and can relieve mild-to-moderate symptoms.
+All OTC antihistimines are short acting and can relieve mild-to-moderate symptoms.

-Decongestants -- Many over the counter and prescription decongestants are available in tablet or nasal spray form.
+Decongestants.
+Many OTC and prescription decongestants are available in tablet or nasal spray form.
 They are often used with antihistamines.
 Oral and nasal decongestants include Sudafed, Actifed, Afrin, Neo-Synephrine.
 Some decongestants may contain pseudoephedrine, which can raise blood pressure.
 People with high blood pressure or an enlarged prostate should not take drugs containing pseudoephedrine.
 Nasal decongestants can cause "rebound congestion," where the nasal passages swell.
-Avoid using nasal decongestants for more than 3 days in a row, unless your health care provider tells you to, and do not use them if you have emphysema or chronic bronchitis.
+Avoid using nasal decongestants for more than 3 days in a row, unless instructed by your health care provider, and do not use them if you have emphysema or chronic bronchitis.

 Surgery and Other Procedures